Representation up to homotopy

-A Representation up to homotopy has several meanings.
-One of the earliest appeared in the `physical' context of constrained Hamiltonian systems.
+A representation up to homotopy has several meanings.
+One of the earliest appeared in physics, in constrained Hamiltonian systems.
 The essential idea is lifting a non-representation on a quotient to a representation up to strong homotopy on a resolution of the quotient.

 As a concept in differential geometry, it generalizes the notion of representation of a Lie algebra to Lie algebroids and nontrivial vector bundles.
 As such, it was introduced by Abad and Crainic.

 As a motivation consider a regular Lie algebroid (A,ρ,[.,.]) (regular meaning that the anchor ρ has constant rank) where we have two natural A-connections on g(A) = ker ρ and ν(A)= TM/im ρ respectively: